OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/pad-backup.md

 - Markus: GAP-system should find a way to tell package authors to do things in a way that they can be automatically xxx, without requiring big effort from them

-- Michael: Nicolas and Sam should learn from Alex and Markus
+- Michael: Nicolas and Sam should learn from Olexandr and Markus